 Mergers are thought to boost star formation, specifically when gas and dust from the galaxies collide.
 Simulations suggest the increase in star formation rate is greatest when the galaxies have similar mass, i.e., a small galaxy merger mass ratio.

-One classification of galaxy mergers is Major (two galaxies of similar size, e.g., spiral galaxies, which might form an elliptical galaxy) versus Minor (a small galaxy joining a large galaxy).
-Mergers may also be classified as Local, e.g., using a cutoff at a Redshift (z) of 0.1.
+One classification of galaxy mergers is major (two galaxies of similar size, e.g., spiral galaxies, which might form an elliptical galaxy) versus minor (a small galaxy joining a large galaxy).
+Mergers may also be classified as local, e.g., using a cutoff at a redshift of 0.1.